 Balmoral, in Scotland's Cairngorm National Park, is one of Queen Elizabeth's private homes.
 It's the place where she, members of the royal family and their invited guests spend August to October.
 You're invited to visit too.

-- A formal garden covering three acres with several Victorian glasshouses, a kitchen garden and water garden
+- A three-acre formal garden with several Victorian glasshouses, a kitchen garden, and a water garden.

 - Garden Cottage - Queen Victoria's retreat, where she wrote her diaries and often ate breakfast.
 It is not open to the public but you can take a peek inside through the window.
 It is arranged much as it would have been during Queen Victoria's day.

-- Luxury landrover Safaris - Guided tours of the wilder reaches of the estate in the Cairngorm mountains are offered mornings and afternoons during the opening season. participants are offered the loan of top quality Swarovski Optik binoculars to spot wildlife during the tours.
-Contact the estate to find out whether safaris are available when you want to visit.
+- Luxury Landrover Safaris - Guided tours of the wilder reaches of the estate in the Cairngorm mountains are offered mornings and afternoons during the opening season. participants are offered the loan of top quality Swarovski Optik binoculars to spot wildlife during the tours.

-Royal Lochnagar Distillery A small, working Scotch whiskey distillery, open year round, with inexpensive guided tours and tastings on the hour until 4pm from April through October and frequently scheduled tours for the rest of the year.
+- Royal Lochnagar Distillery - A small, working Scotch whisky distillery, open year round, with inexpensive guided tours and tastings on the hour until 4 p.m. from April through October and frequently scheduled tours for the rest of the year.